FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/rust/external_crates.md

 functionality related to Unicode and internationalization, prefer crates from the [UNIC project](https://crates.io/crates/unic){: .external} when available.

-### Grandfathered non-UNIC crates
+### Exempted non-UNIC crates

-The following non-UNIC crates are already vendored and are grandfathered:
+The following non-UNIC crates are already vendored and are exempted:

 * `unicode-bidi`
 * `unicode-normalization`